 Background: Glioblastoma multiforme (GBM) is the most common primary malignat brain tumor in adults.
-The modulation of miRNA expression is taken into consideration both as controlling groundwork for cancer development and invasion and as a potential application in GBM-targeted therapies either perse or combined with chemo or radiotherapy.
+The modulation of miRNA expression is considered both as controlling groundwork for cancer development and invasion and as a potential application in GBM-targeted therapies either perse or combined with chemo-or radiotherapy.
 The c-myc overexpression is tightly correlated with GBM progressing growth and malignancy.
 There is ample evidence showing that microRNAs (miRNAs) are linked to the pathogenesis of several malignancies.
 However, little is known about the potential role of miRNAs in GBM development.
 We conducted the present study to find out whether the miR-561 inhibits GBM cells proliferation and survival via controlling the expression of c-myc.

 Results: Our results confirmed that the overexpression of the miR-561 inhibits cell proliferation and promotes cell apoptosis in GBM cancer cells, which is tightly correlated with the downregulation of c-myc.

 Conclusion: These findings proposed that the miR-561 has promising qualifications to suppress U87 growth and proliferation via tuning the c-myc, which then makes it a useful model for GBM treatment.